Edwin-Yee/Software-Licensing-System/README.md

 Failed to connect to the frontend server...
 On Dokku, be sure that PRODUCTION is defined.
 On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
 ```

+To exit the process, click on the terminal where spring-boot is running and press the keys "control" and "c" at the same time.
+Then, click on the terminal where npm is running and press the keys "control" and "c" at the same time.

 # Getting Started on Dokku

 See: [/docs/dokku.md](/docs/dokku.md)